 In our experience, leadership and management is about what we do and how we do it, not just what we know theoretically.
 Leadership and management are a practice – that takes practice.

-In this article, we will expand on the ten core capabilities, identified in our management & leadership framework and whilst they are common to all organizations, delivery naturally reflects the context and culture they are part of.
+In this article, we will expand on the ten core capabilities, identified in our management & leadership framework and whilst they are common to all organisations, delivery naturally reflects the context and culture they are part of.

 Evidence shows inclusive teams perform better, are more creative and have superior wellbeing.
 Being inclusive is more than words, and even actions, it begins with mindset.
 Belonging is a human need we all share, but our lived experience of it is not the same.